 You’re setting yourself up for failure if you don’t have any hard-and-fast financial goals.
 After all, what’s the point of getting out debt if you don’t even want to do anything with your newfound freedom?
 Set short- and long-term goals for yourself.
 As you check off the more easily achievable ones, you’ll propel yourself toward greater heights.

 You can also reach out for help if you need it.
 There are organizations out there—such as Freedom Debt Relief—that specialize in helping people get their finances (and more importantly their debt) under control.
 Just read through Freedom Debt Relief reviews on Consumer Affairs and you’ll see that they have a strong track record of helping consumers.

 A lot of people get into financial trouble because they’re too impulsive with their money.
 If this sounds like you, it’s time to instigate some rules.
 Wait for at least 48 hours before you make a substantial purchase.
 The definition of substantial will depend entirely on your unique situation.
 For some people it will be 50 dollars—while for others it’ll be 10.

 How often are you really using that gym membership?
 And are you really reading all those magazines?
 Many people don’t realize how much they’re spending each month on their various subscription services.
 Cutting some of these can really free up a lot more money in your budget for paying down your debts.

 Shop at Thrift Stores

 Some people obsess over getting the hottest new clothes each year.
 But you probably can’t afford this luxury if you’re in financial trouble.
-People who need to cut back on their expenses should try shopping at thrift stores for clothes and other goods.
+People who need to cut back on their expenses should try either a shopping ban or shopping at thrift stores for clothes and other goods.
 You’ll be able to find many quality items for a fraction of the price that it costs to buy something new.